Did you know the body primarily heals while sleeping?

 Environmental changes such as preparing a relaxing, quiet and dark sleeping area can set the tone and mindset for a restful night’s sleep.
 You might consider using a lavender essential oil which has calming qualities.

 Proper diet and the use of supplements can support organ recovery and also prepare the body for a deceleration in activity and thoughts.
-The most common natural sleep aid is melatonin, also Tranquinol which is a botanical sleep formula.

 And finally, medical massage can relax the sympathetic nervous system to quiet the mind and body, helping to reduce accumulated stress and resulting in the elimination of pain that can keep you tossing and turning all night.
+You are welcome to book your in office or virtual session here.